 - Keto-friendly drinks.
 The best and most available keto-friendly drink is water.
 You are required to stay hydrated while on this diet.
 To flavor your water, you can add either some citrus slices of mint leaves.
 Other keto-friendly beverages include bone broth, unsweetened almond and soy milk, herbal teas, and some zero-sugar sodas.

 - Pantry products.
 For your pantry, you can stock up on dried herbs and spices, garlic and onion powder, and fish and soy sauce.
 You can also add tamari, coconut cream, almond flour, cocoa powder, liquid or coconut aminos.

 Foods To Avoid

-This means you will have to avoid starchy vegetables like corn, bread, cereals, pasta, rice, cookies and other baked goods.
+This means you will have to avoid starchy vegetables and grains like corn, bread, cereals, pasta, rice, cookies and other baked goods.
 You will also have to keep away from fruits and their juices.

 Is The Keto Diet Safe?